gitan12/Predicting_Insurance_Premium/README.md

 MAE = mean_absolute_error(y_test, y_pred)
 print("Mean Absolute Error:", MAE)
 ```
+We calculate the Mean Absolute Error (MAE), which measures the average absolute difference between predicted and actual premium values.

 #### 3. Root Mean Squared Error (RMSE)
 The square root of MSE, giving error in the same units as the target variable.